BIMIB-DISCo/MaREA/README.md

 ***Enrichment* section
-First of all select at least two entry from *Dataset with RAS* list box.
+First of all select at least two entries from *Dataset with RAS* list box.

 Select options from drop-down list
  - **Mode**
-	- *Pairwise*: each dataset will compared again each other.
+	- *Pairwise*: each dataset will be compared again each other.
-	- *One vs other*: each dataset will compared again mean values of others datasets.
+	- *One vs other*: each dataset will compared again mean values of other datasets.

- - **Hypotesis test** chose one test to compute p-value for difference between transcript distributions.
+ - **Hypotesis test** choose one test to compute p-value for the difference between transcript distributions.
 Test available are: *Kolmogorov-Smirnov*, *Kruskal-Wallis*, *t-student*, *One way anova* or *Do not compute* for skip this analysis.

- - **Fold Change** chose if or not to compute the ratio of each reaction value between dataset.
+ - **Fold Change** choose wether to compute the ratio of each reaction value between datasets.

- Use **Compare dataset** to create .txt file with the statistical analysis output.
+ Use **Compare dataset** to create a .txt file with the statistical analysis output.

 # Color map